Conno732/ShoulderGuard/README.md

 # How to use:

-Clone the repo, switch to the branch to the chrome-extension, and then set the repo as an unpacked chrome extension.
+Clone the repo, switch to the chrome-extension branch, and then set the repo as an unpacked chrome extension.

 To set it as an unpacked chrome extension, go to extensions > manage extensions > enable developer mode.